Election results in Northern Ireland since 1973

 Northern Ireland had had twelve MPs at Westminster since the Queen's University seat was abolished in 1948.
 In 1983 Northern Ireland's representation was increased to 17, and in 1997 to 18 MPs.
 (See the history of Westminster elections in Northern Ireland elsewhere on this site, and individual constituency sites listed below.)
 Elections are by the single-member constituency method.

-The last Westminster elections took place on 5 May 2005; previous ones covered on this site took place in 2001, 1997, 1992, 1987, 1983, 1979, October 1974 and February 1974.
-The next Westminster elections are due before June 2010.
+The last Westminster elections took place in 2010; previous ones covered on this site took place in 2005, 2001, 1997, 1992, 1987, 1983, 1979, October 1974 and February 1974.
+The next Westminster elections are due in May 2015.

-This table does not include by-elections (1981: Fermanagh and South Tyrone, twice; 1982: South Belfast; 1986: 15 constituencies; 1990: Upper Bann; 1995: North Down; 2000: South Antrim).
+This table does not include by-elections (1981: Fermanagh and South Tyrone, twice; 1982: South Belfast; 1986: 15 constituencies; 1990: Upper Bann; 1995: North Down; 2000: South Antrim; 2011: West Belfast)

 DUP UUP Oth U | Alliance | Others | SDLP SF